lukeboi/guitar-actuator/README.md

 # guitar-actuator
-This is the codebase for the STM32 microcontrollers on the guitar actuator boards.
+This is the codebase for the STM32 microcontrollers on the guitar actuator boards in the project Soundtrack.
 It's written in C and should be opened in STM32CubeIDE.
 Codebase features:
 - Very simple written-from-scratch implementation of the MIDI protocol.
 It looks for MIDI note on messages recivied by the board.
 - Servo control.
 If the board recives a MIDI on message for the MIDI note corresponding to this board, then we move the servo to strum the guitar.